onfido/onfido-android-sdk/README.md

                 .build()
 ```

-Please be aware that we don't support every document - country combination, and unsupported documents will not be verified.
-So if you decide to bypass the default country selection screen by replacing the `FlowStep.CAPTURE_DOCUMENT` with a `CaptureScreenStep`, please make sure that you are specifying a supported document.
+:warning: Not all document - country combinations are supported.
+Unsupported documents will not be verified.
+If you decide to bypass the default country selection screen by replacing the `FlowStep.CAPTURE_DOCUMENT` with a `CaptureScreenStep`, please make sure that you are specifying a supported document.
-We provide an up-to-date list of the documents we support [here](https://onfido.com/supported-documents/)
+We provide an up-to-date list of our [supported documents](https://onfido.com/supported-documents/).

-#### Face Capture Step
+#### Face capture step

-In this step the user can capture either a photo of his/her face, or a live video by using the front camera.
-In case of choosing the second option,
+In this step a user can use the front camera to capture either a live photo of their face, or a live video.

-the user will be prompted to perform some simple challenges.
-The photo option can be instantiated with `FlowStep.CAPTURE_FACE` or
-`FaceCaptureStepBuilder.forPhoto()` and the video option with `FaceCaptureStepBuilder.forVideo()`.
+The Face step has 2 variants:
+1. To configure for a live photo use `FlowStep.CAPTURE_FACE` or
+`FaceCaptureStepBuilder.forPhoto()`.
+2. To configure for a live video use `FaceCaptureStepBuilder.forVideo()`.

+**Introduction screen**

 By default both face and video variants show an introduction screen.
-You can disable the intro using `withIntro(false)` function.
+This is an optional screen.
+You can disable it using the `withIntro(false)` function.

 ```java
 FlowStep faceCaptureStep = FaceCaptureStepBuilder.forVideo()